catseye/Robin/doc/Static_Analysis.markdown

     (robin (0 .
 1) (foo (0 .
 1) bar (0 .
 1) baz (0 .
 1))
       #t)

+There is also room here for optimization.
+If static analysis for a module happens at module-import time, the implementation, after successfully importing a module, can create an equivalent version of the module by replacing each instance of a checked function definition with an unchecked function definition.
+This version will be weaker from an analysis perspective, but that won't matter, since the equivalent module has already been checked; and the weaker module will be more efficient, at least during import.

 Another implication of running static analyzers "in" the code they are statically analyzing -- and this relates to having the option to punt -- is that they, like the rest of your program, may not be perfect.
 In the